marekdev-me/TailorFetch/README.md

  - `requestMode`
  - `requestCache`
  - `requestCredentials`
- - -`onProgress`: Callback function for progress reporting
+ - `onProgress`: Callback function for progress reporting
  - `cache`:
    - `expiresIn`: How long should cache be valid for (milliseconds)
    - `redisClient`: Redis client